GEORGIA DIVORCE LAWS

 The discovery process occurs in contested cases.
 Discovery is the act of gathering information that the Court may deem valuable when attempting to reach a final ruling in divorce proceedings.
 Discovery is a complex process and generally has major implications on the Court’s decision should the divorce go to trial, which means included evidence must be presented in an appropriate manner.
 We will use all evidence gathered during the discovery process to craft a compelling argument almost certain to guide the client to their desired outcome.

 Once the decision is rendered by a judge or jury, it is written into a court order that is binding upon both parties.
-After the final decision is made, the wife?s maiden name can be re-established.
+After the final decision is made, the wife’s maiden name can be restored, if requested.

 This varies case by case.
 If the divorce is uncontested, it can be resolved quickly, while contested divorces can take months.